caiosabadin/notes/sass/tutorial.md

 ## Expressions inside variables ##

-Variables work with mathematical expressions, and they also support sophisticated function calls.
+Variables work with mathematical expressions, and they also support some sophisticated function calls.

-The result of those expressions or functions replaces the variable wherever it has been called.
+Those expressions' or functions' results replace the variable wherever it has been called.

-Only a single number in the expression is required to have explicit measurement units.
-The others are logically deduced based solely on this one.

-When the expression evinces no unit right away, an interpolation must be performed to call the variable, making it possible to specificy its unit by its side.

 Hence, the rules below:

 ```scss
 @charset 'utf-8';

 $border: round(10px / 3px);
 $height: 3em * 5;
 $width: 5 + 3;